TinoRabe/Blog-Netlify/site/content/post/powerapps-portals-project-ramp-up-application-lifecycle-management-setup-alm.md

 Now let's deep dive into each pillar of the setup:

-1. Sandbox: Use a dedicated sandbox instance to explore the framework features **for yourself being the ISV**.
+1. **Sandbox:** Use a dedicated sandbox instance to explore the framework features **for yourself being the ISV**.
 Not only explore them, but test them until you break them (from a technical or from a requirements perspective).
 Use such sandbox to build confidence and become an expert for certain areas/features of the framework.
 A dedicated sandbox is also great to conduct proof of concepts (PoCs) before delivering requirements in the DEV environment.

+2. **DEV**: Typically, this is where the requirements are delivered.
+Once a requirement is delivered, a first unit test along some regression testing shall not be forgotten in this environment.

+3. TEST: Deploy you customizations and perform another unit test along some regression testing